cloudflare/webcm/SPECS.md

 # External Components Module Specification

+This document details the specifications and capabilities of an External Component module.

 ## Manifest

 Every External Component includes a `manifest.json`.
 The manifest file includes information that the ECM uses when presenting the tool to the website owners.